mparker-landt/Milestone_Project_3/README.md

 ## Credits and Acknowledgements
 With special thanks to:
-* Lauren-Nicole Popich - Mentor from the Code Institute who provided help throughout the project and was always available for support.
+- Lauren-Nicole Popich - Mentor from the Code Institute who provided help throughout the project and was always available for support.
-* Sarah Price -
+- Sarah Price - A colleague who suggested the idea for the project and helped produce the first Wireframes and ERD in rough draft form.
+- Blog - The blog [Miguelgrinberg Blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) about building a Flask Webpage was greatly used for learning for the project.
+Especially to set up the system of Flask and its Flask Modules in VS Code.